Middle management: Criticism

 The role of middle management is subject to a number of criticisms.
-This position is often seen as unnecessary, and middle managers are blamed for holding the organization back from achieving its full potential and using their influence for their own purposes.
+This position is often seen as unnecessary, and middle managers are blamed or lampooned for holding the organization back from achieving its full potential and using their influence for their own purposes.

 Influence

 Middle management is often accused of possessing too much influence.
 Their central position in an organization allows them to influence strategy and actions in "both upward and downward direction".
 When supplying information to the executive level, middle managers interpret it subjectively and may insinuate it with their own opinion and evaluation.
 Further, proximity to the boardroom makes it easy for the manager to promote their own interests, by "synthesizing" the information and presenting data from a certain strategic perspective.
 The same level of influence can be exploited by a middle manager towards the lower staff.

 Resistance

 Middle managers' reluctance to lose control in their teams and satisfaction with a settled situation could lead to their resistance in any changes in the strategy or direction of an organization.
 Usually, the resistance does not take an aggressive form such as refusal to carry out tasks or unconcealed confrontation, but result in a lack of support and eagerness to convey only those tasks, impact of which is clearly visible to the top management.
 This creates barriers to a growth of a company and lags the overall working process.